henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

-Dont use this setup in prod.
 This is only for testing
 ====================
 ----------------------------------------------------------------------------------------
 Set up Microk8s